Average non-vanishing of Dirichlet $L$-functions at the central point: Lemma : error term

 where

 and

 \end{lemma} \begin{proof} This is essentially \cite[Lemma 1]{BFI}, which is an easy consequence of \cite[Theorem 12]{DesIwa}. \end{proof}

 We need to massage \eqref{eq: desired E1 bound} before it is in a form where an application of Lemma \ref{lem: sum of kloos sum} is appropriate.
 Let us briefly describe our plan of attack.
 We apply partitions of unity to localize the variables and then separate variables with integral transforms.
 By using the orthogonality of multiplicative characters we will be able to assume that $v$ is quite small, which is advantageous when it comes time to remove coprimality conditions involving $v$.
 We next reduce to the case in which $n$ is somewhat small.
 This is due to the fact that the sum on $n$ is essentially a Ramanujan sum, and Ramanujan sums experience better than squareroot cancellation on average.
-With the size of $n$ suitably reduced, we may appeal to the reciprocity formula \eqref{eq: mod1 reciprocity} and use M\"obius inversion to remove the coprimality condition between $n$ and $w$.
+We next use M\"obius inversion to remove the coprimality condition between $n$ and $w$.
 This application of M\"obius inversion introduces a new variable, call if $f$, and another application of character orthogonality allows us to assume $f$ is small.
 We then remove the coprimality conditions on $m$.
 We finally apply Lemma \ref{lem: sum of kloos sum} to get the desired cancellation, and it is crucial here that $f$ and $v$ are no larger than $Q^\epsilon$.

 Let us turn to the details in earnest.
 We apply smooth partitions of unity (see \cite[Lemma 1.6]{BFKMM}, for instance) in all variables, so that $\mathcal{E}_1$ can be written

 where

 Here $G$ is a smooth, nonnegative function supported in $[\frac{1}{2},2]$, and the numbers $M,N,L_i,V,W$ in \eqref{eq: E1 after parts of unity} range over powers of two.
 We may assume